-Now that you’ve decided to publish an annual report for your nonprofit, like we discussed in Part 1 of this series, what information should you include?
+Now that you’ve decided to publish an annual report for your nonprofit, what information should you include?
 There’s no magic formula, and actually, it’s best to tailor the report to your nonprofit and its mission.

 Typical sections of an annual report may include: